Jinglei-Lv/Temporal_Concatenated_sparse_coding/Readme.txt

 9. After running common networks will be reconstructed from Common_A_T.txt.
 10. Individual dictionary could be found found as XXXXX.D.txt and the connectivity matrix could be found as XXXXX.D.Corr.txt.
 11. You could do any statistics or cross group comparison to the connectivities in XXXXX.D.Corr.txt.

+If you find the code useful, please cite the following paper:

+Lindbergh, C.A., Zhao, Y., Lv, J., Mewborn, C.M., Puente, A.N., Terry, D.P., Renzi-Hammond, L.M., Hammond, B.R., Liu, T. and Miller, L.S., 2019.
+Intelligence moderates the relationship between age and inter-connectivity of resting state networks in older adults.
+Neurobiology of aging, 78, pp.121-129.